elastic/elastic-otel-python/CONTRIBUTING.md

 If you have commit access, the process is as follows:

-1. Update the version in `elasticapm/version.py` according to the scale of the change. (major, minor or patch)
+1. Update the version in `src/elasticotel/distro/version.py` according to the scale of the change (major, minor or patch).
-1. Update `CHANGELOG.asciidoc`.
-Rename the `Unreleased` section to the correct version (`vX.X.X`), and nest under the appropriate sub-heading, e.g., `Python Agent version 5.x`.
+1. Update `CHANGELOG.mdx` as necessary.
-1. For Majors: [Create an issue](https://github.com/elastic/website-requests/issues/new) to request an update of the [EOL table](https://www.elastic.co/support/eol).
+1. For Majors: Follow [website-requests README](https://github.com/elastic/website-requests/) to request an update of the [EOL table](https://www.elastic.co/support/eol).
-1. For Majors: Add the new major version to `conf.yaml` in the [elastic/docs](https://github.com/elastic/docs) repo.
-1. Commit changes with message `update CHANGELOG and bump version to X.Y.Z` where `X.Y.Z` is the version in `elasticapm/version.py`
+1. Commit changes with message `update CHANGELOG and bump version to X.Y.Z` where `X.Y.Z` is the version in `src/elasticotel/distro/version.py`
 1. Open a PR against `main` with these changes leaving the body empty
 1. Once the PR is merged, fetch and checkout `upstream/main`
 1. Tag the commit with `git tag -s vX.Y.Z`, for example `git tag -s v1.2.3`.
    Copy the changelog for the release to the tag message, removing any leading `#`.
 1. Push tag upstream with `git push upstream --tags` (and optionally to your own fork as well)
-1. Open a PR from `main` to the major branch, e.g. `1.x` to update it.
-In order to keep history you may want to merge with the `rebase` strategy.
+1. After tests pass, Github Actions will automatically build and push the new release to PyPI. merge with the `rebase` strategy.
 It is crucial that `main` and the major branch have the same content.
-1. After tests pass, Github Actions will automatically build and push the new release to PyPI.
 1. Edit and publish the [draft Github release](https://github.com/elastic/elastic-otel-python/releases) created by Github Actions.
-Substitute the generated changelog with one hand written into the body of the release and move the agent layer ARNs under a `<details>` block with a `summary`.
+Substitute the generated changelog with one hand written into the body of the release.
+1. Open a PR from `main` to the major branch, e.g. `1.x` to update it.
+In order to keep history you may want to